 There could be a few reasons, but first, I guarantee that it’s not because your reps aren’t submitting or pitching you.
 They’re submitting and pitching their brains out.
 (Remember, if you don’t make money, they don’t.
 Pilot season is just as important for them as it is for you.)
 They often call and email to pitch, even when casting specifically tells them not to, and at all hours of the day.
 All.
 Hours.
 Of.
 The.
 Day.
 I promise you, they are trying their damnedest to get you an opportunity on as many pilots as possible.

 So here are a few other road blocks that may be keeping you from getting a series regular audition:

-4. Timing again: we’ve actually already selected you as someone we want to read, but we can only see so many people in a day, and your appointment will go out when our uber talented, but overworked/underpaid staff can find a slot for you.
+We’ve actually already selected you as someone we want to read, but we can only see so many people in a day, and your appointment will go out when our uber-talented, but overworked/underpaid staff can find a slot for you.
 Be patient.

 Now, to overcome some of these things:

 1. Don’t compare your career to anyone else’s, ever: everyone succeeds in different ways, at different times.
 When your friend (who is not unlike you, type-wise,) tells you about their 10 pilot auditions, do not assume you should have the same.
 You are unique people, individual actors with dissimilar backgrounds and likely different reps.
 You are apples and oranges.
 Take a breath and try to be excited for your friend.

 2. Update your materials: it may be too late for this pilot season, but if your reps give you that feedback, make that your priority number one.